 Q What were the timescales for the closure?

 The process of closing Progressio started when the charity’s Trustees and Chair of Trustees took the decision to close Progressio at the board meeting on 14 September 2016.
-Progressio ceased operations on 31 March 2017.
+Progressio ceased operations on 31 March 2017 and closed as an organisation on 30 June 2017, with final deregistration with Companies House and the UK Charity Commission completed in March 2018.

 Q What happened to your work programmes?